-- 1. Students using school owned band instruments will pay a maintenance charge of \$25.00 per semester.
+- 1. Students who build or otherwise have a personal project will pay for any school supplies used in the project. - 2.
+Students using school owned band instruments will pay a maintenance charge of \$25.00 per semester.
 Payment must be made before using the instrument.
-Also, any reeds, supplies, etc. will be furnished by the student. - 2.
+Also, any reeds, supplies, etc. will be furnished by the student. - 3.
+High school students enrolled in art will pay an art supplies fee of \$25.00 per course. - 4.
 Students, who lose their agenda, must pay to replace, at a fee of \$5.00 for each agenda.